Vosbrucke/Poland_COVID_vaccination/README.md

 ## Multivariate analysis

-Further analysis include adding further variables in order to better understand the distribution differences of the vaccination rates.
+Further analysis includes adding further variables in order to better understand the distribution differences of the vaccination rates.

 The significance of the variable and room for improvement in r square area determined the willingness to learn about other factors influencing the percentage of the vaccinated population.
 For this purpose, the model was extended with additional variables, the selection of which was limited by the availability of data on the poviat cross-section.
 Analyzed factors:
 - Feminization index - are counties with women more or less willing to vaccinate?
 - Votes on PiS commission (%) - does political preference affect vaccinations?
 - Working age population share - is working class more or less ready to vaccinate?